 Joanne Marcia Silberner

-Introduces the rigorous reporting and literary writing techniques involved in narrative journalism.
-Concentrates on producing three narrative articles for publication in the online, reader-interactive magazine, Narrative Journalist.
+Introduces the rigorous reporting and literary writing techniques of narrative journalism.
+Concentrates on producing nonfiction narrative articles for publication.
+Offered: jointly with COM 459.

 The nature of narrative journalism, and how to do it.

 Through readings and class discussions you'll develop the critical skills necessary to evaluate various types of narrative journalism.